eightballz/eightballz/README.md

 I am a student from Pennsylvania that loves sandbox games such as Minecraft!
 I also love running and biking in my freetime.

-I am currently of intermediate knowledge in Kotlin, HTML, CSS, and I know some JS, and I am eager to learn even more langauges!
+I am currently of intermediate knowledge in Kotlin, Java, HTML, CSS, and I know some JS, and I am eager to learn even more langauges!

 I also create Minecraft servers specifically based around geopolitics or game creation platforms, with 5+ years of expierience doing so.